 “I still think we should have gone with a vegetarian dinner, or at least stick to fish,” Allison the dryad said, who had assisted the chef with the presentation.

 “You cannot have dinner without meat,” Vainqueur replied, incensed by the woman’s lack of culture.
 “Even if my minion is obsessed with that apple vegetable, his dragon half will demand raw sheep meat.
 Where is Chocolatine?”

 “Already inside,” Allison replied.
 “Malfy is coaching her on the proper script.”

 Vainqueur suddenly realized he should have done the same with his chief of staff.
 Too late.

 Sometimes, it hadn't worked out so well, resulting in minion wars and Vainqueur's policy against minion harassment.
-However, Manling Victor had proved himself the best minion he ever had.
-The dragon knew his friend would be responsible; and if helping him breed with Chocolatine was the only way his lackey to bestow his eggs on a while, then so be it.
+However, Manling Victor had proven himself the best minion he ever had.
+The dragon knew his friend would be responsible; and if helping him breed with Chocolatine was the only way his lackey to pass on his genes, then so be it.